OceanGlidersCommunity/Oxygen_SOP/oxygen.md

 Aanderaa optodes are the most widely used oxygen sensor on gliders and a large body of work has now been dedicated to their characterisation (e.g. [@Bittig2018]).
 These sensors are based on the oxygen luminescence quenching of a platinum porphyrin complex (fluorescent indicator) that is immobilized in a sensing foil.
 These offer low power consumption, good long-term stability, low fouling sensitivity while not being sensitive to H2S or freezing.
-Aanderaa optodes have seen several important developments since they were introduced in 2002, with various hardware and firmware revisions which we outline below.
+Aanderaa optodes have seen several important developments since they were introduced in 2002, with various hardware and firmware revisions which we outline below (shown in figure \ref{fig:optodes}).

 ### Hardware design: blue or black
 While mostly cosmetic, the colour of the optode is a useful short-hand for the two main optode designs.